Abdalla-Eldoumani/Interactive-Cybersecurity-Site/README.md

-# Interactive Cybersecurity Site: Comprehensive Overview
+# Interactive Cybersecurity Site: Overview

 ## Project Overview
 >The Interactive Cybersecurity Site is an educational platform designed to enhance cybersecurity knowledge through interactive learning.
 It targets a wide audience, including students, professionals, and anyone interested in understanding cybersecurity concepts.
 The project combines theoretical lectures with practical quizzes, offering a holistic learning experience.